whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/html-bookmark-how-to.md

 ---

-### To add a bookmark with a favicon in HTML, you can use the following code:
+### To add a bookmark with a favicon in HTML, you can use the following code

 `<a href="http://www.example.com" rel="bookmark" title="Example Website">
   <img src="http://www.example.com/favicon.ico" alt="Example Favicon" />